marlonbarrios/canonical-page/README.md

 It is series of classic video processing algorithms that uses the webcam input as a source and the browser as performance space; it helps us to rediscover the affordances of movement and perception augmented by computational systems and strategies.
 The space of the frame is choreographed and remapped in coupling with user/performer.
 Soft Spaces represent the cognitive continuity of software, interface and embodiment.
 They are invitations to create and compose.
-How do they make us move?"
+How do they soaces make you move?"

 Created for MotionDAO experiments in NFTs that invite to move.